moffettamber/moffettamber.github.io/publications.md

 - *Economic Growth in Myanmar: An Overview of Who Benefits from the Transition.* Yangon, Myanmar: Kimetrica, Mekong Economics, and USAID, 2020.
 - *Freedom of Expression.* Yangon, Myanmar: Kimetrica, Mekong Economics, and USAID, 2019.

-## Public scholarship

-- "Illegal Adoption Is Not a Form of Human Trafficking."
-In *Human Trafficking*, edited by Lita Sorensen.
-Greenhaven Publishing, 2020.
-- "Trafficking in Children?
-Actually No — Why Illegal Adoption Is NOT Child Trafficking." *Human Trafficking Center*, April 2017.
-- "Benefiting Traffickers with Hard-Line Immigration Policies." *Human Trafficking Center*, March 2017.
-- "Sending the Vulnerable to Traffickers: Refugees and Migration Policies." *Human Trafficking Center*, May 2016.